 The items must be on the POC developed by the support coordinator and are subject to approval by OAAS Regional Office or its designee.
+No experimental items shall be authorized.

 A recipient will not be able to simultaneously receive telecare activity and sensor monitoring services and traditional PERS services.